Code-Institute-Submissions/simon-milestone-project-two/README.md

 - When users click/press a button, they will hear a sound and see a light colour that corresponds to the button that they click/press.
 Users will only be able to click the buttons when it is their turn to do so.
 The buttons are disabled at all other times.

 - If a user inputs the wrong sequence, a notification by a specific sound accompanied with a text message will appear in the display area, after which the previous sequence replays and allows the user to try again.
-'Non-strict' mode allows for one mistake, any additional mistakes causes the game to reset.
-'Strict mode' allows for no mistakes, the game restarts after the user makes one mistake.
+'Non-strict' mode allows for one mistake, any additional mistakes causes the user to lose the game and be presented with an accompanying pop up modal.
+The user can then click 'START' to restart the game.
+'Strict mode' allows for no mistakes, and the user is presented with the pop up modal after the first mistake.
+The user can then restart the game by pressing 'START'.

 - The round number corresponds to the number of button presses so that the user can see how many steps are in the current sequence.